ablascobraso/scrumbro/README.md

 5. Fix bug when timer is 0 and you invite a new player
 6. Confetti animation is only appearing for moderator
 7. Add login page SSO
-8. Add flag to languages selector
-9. Rename it to scrum agile (I think it is a better name than scrumbro)
+8. Rename it to scrum agile (I think it is a better name than scrumbro)
-10. Complete footer
+9. Complete footer
-11. Improve UI design
+10. Improve UI design
-12. Currently, this project can also be installed as a desktop application, is this a necessary feature?
+11. Currently, this project can also be installed as a desktop application, is this a necessary feature?
-13. Add dark theme
+12. Add dark theme

 ## Tech Depts